smithgeoffrey/go-coop/README.md

 ### Pipeline

-A pipeline is the primary goal.
 Running on a raspberry pi is a nicety for my use case (and it's fun), but it's not overly important.
-The project could run on any platform.
+The project can run on any platform.

 - jenkins running locally on the pi
   - polls version control of an app for each commit